ezdookie/django-country-site/README.md

 )
 ```

-Add a list of tuples indicating their language by default or None if you want to detect it
+Add a list of tuples indicating available countries and their languages by default or None if you want to detect it
 ```
 # settings.py